hanzalaanwar2002/hanzala-qpe-controlled-phase/Hanzala_Anwar_QPE_Controlled_Phase/README.md

 1. Upload the notebook to Colab or open it from GitHub.
 2. Run the dependency installation cell.
 3. Run all cells in order.
-4. Download the generated PNG and CSV files and place report figures in `report/figures/`.
+4. Download the generated PNG and CSV files

 ## Reproducibility
 The notebook fixes simulator and transpiler seeds.
 Package ranges are listed in `requirements.txt`.

-## Academic note
-The student should read the report, rerun every experiment, and be prepared to explain multi-controlled phase construction, inverse QFT ordering, finite-precision effects, and the noise results.